mertbulan/mertbulan.github.io/about-me.md

 I like creating products that people love.

 I am trying to live environmentally friendly.
-I am vegan, I use renewable energy at home, I commute by bike and I seperate my trashes for recycling.
-I don't buy products if I don't really need.